 Chapter Twenty-Two - The Originals

 I won my first Young Authors’ prize in 5th Grade for that book of poetry.
-It had nothing to with my decidedly poised elementary-school-level comprehension of haiku.
+It had nothing to do with my decidedly poised elementary-school-level comprehension of haiku.
 It was the composed piece of music that went with each poem which were included on a cassette of me playing.
 The judges dragged out a cassette player for the awards ceremony, and everyone was forced to listen to the warblely recording.

 I knew this was why I had won.
 Because the next year, when I scribbled a few bars of music as borders on top of each page, the announcer goes, “Last year, he wrote these beautiful compositions.
 I don’t know what happened this time.”